ecmwf/aviso/docs/source/reference/python_api.rst

 This script will put the main process is busy waiting while polling at regular time the server.
 All the various types of triggers presented in :ref:`triggers` can also be defined or manually loaded from file.

 The object ``NotificationManager`` can take as parameter a ``UserConfig`` object that the user can create and customise.
 If not passed the manager object will instantiate a config object that follows the criteria explained in :ref:`configuration`.
+This example shows the latter, moreover, it using the generic listener schema presented in :ref:`getting_started`.

 Notify
 ------
 This method is used to submit notification.
-End-users are not currently allowed to submit to the ECMWF Aviso service but they can submit notification in test mode, see :ref:`testing_my_listener`, or to local instances of the store.
-The example belows shows how to send a ``mars`` notification.
+The example belows shows how to send a generic notification compliant with the generic listener schema presented in :ref:`getting_started`

 .. code-block:: python

    from pyaviso import NotificationManager

    aviso = NotificationManager()

    # define the parameters of the notification
    notification = {
-        "event": "mars",
-        "class": "od",
-        "stream": "oper",
-        "expver": 1,
-        "domain": "g",
-        "step": 1,
-        "date": "20190810",
-        "time": "0"
+      "event":"generic1",
+      "key1": "value1",
+      "key2": "20210101",
+      "key3": "a",
+      "location": "xxx",
    }

    # send the notification
    aviso.notify(notification)